Our identities shape our beliefs of what is possible.

 Roots and Legacy

-‘What kind of society treats its people so badly that they can only act like this, so destructive and angry and violent?”
+‘What kind of society treats its people so badly that they act like this, so destructive and angry and violent?”
 Then, “And these power people are horrific to the original people of this land, who lived here in peace for ever.
 How do they have any right…?”

-I was driven for social justice, community development and social innovation, yet always with a stance that I was never of a place, system, or community.
-Like many social innovators, I loned it and worked on amazing projects, always on the go, excited by the question of what could be possible for us to create, as ways of living on this gorgeous planet.
-Years later, about to turn 40 and thinking I was long past the past, violence announced itself again.
-An ex-boyfriend assaulted me.
-There were no witnesses, he was acquitted.
+I was driven for social justice, community development and social innovation, yet always believed that I was never of a place, family, or community.
+Like many social innovators, I loned it and worked on amazing projects, always on the go, excited by the quest of what could be possible for us to create, as ways of living on this gorgeous planet.
+My focus as a facilitator and systems innovator became collaborations grounded in systemic community relationships of diversity, creativity, collectivity and real impacts.

 What nature, and what choice?

 Through a series of right person right place right time encounters in my late 40s, I pieced together that my mysterious original family were deep-in labour and civil rights activists in the US South in the 1960s.
 They died there – mother, father and sister – in a car accident.
 They worked with the Industrial Workers of the World, collaborating with African American civil rights organizers and the American Indian Movement.
 They were human rights organizers who loved jazz and art.

 Their ways of being are in my bones, muscles and blood that push and nudge and guide me.
 When I got to know their story, I finally made sense.
 I belonged somewhere.
 And I choose this path every day.

 My high sensory awareness and deep felt sense of the sentient, moving world also moves my lifelong explorations of dance, embodiment, art, story, spirituality and rituals that anchor our stories, our collective meanings, and ignite fires for what is possible.
 I have been blessed to be personally mentored by Indigenous spiritual and creative leaders, and to facilitate and co-create rituals of passage, international healing circles, transformative justice interventions, and with circular economy innovators from the Arctic to the Equator.